…and why it doesn’t follow a straight line?

 Ready to get started?

 Private Dog Behaviour Consultations are currently available in the Dundee area, and as far as Carnoustie, Broughty Ferry, Monifieth, Tayport, Newport, and Longforgan.
-If you are looking for advice for your dog then why not book a FREE zoom and we’ll have a chat about the best way I can help you!
+If you are looking for advice for your dog then get in touch and we’ll have a chat about the best way I can help you!